valeriepatu9/ece-devops-2020-fall/PROJECT.md

 **NOTE!
 This is not a final version of the project description.
 It might be updated before December 2020.**

-The DevOps project is based on all the labs passed and students are allowed to use them.
-Work on a project can be carried out by 1 student or a team of 2 or a maximum of 3 students.

 ## Deadline

 To be set ...

+## Opportunities

+1. The DevOps project is based on all the labs passed during the course, it is allowed to use them.

+2. Work on the project can be carried out by 1 student or a team of 2 or a **maximum of 3 students**.

+3. You are allowed to collaborate with students from another group.

 ## Instructions